HacklabKuopio/haralds-head/README.md

 The main haralds-head top directory should be installed or symlinked to /opt.
 Some paths are hardcoded to work that way.
 Remember to build and activate the Python3 venv.
 If you choose any other location than `/home/harald` then you need to reflect that change in the `bin` scripts.
+Note: The following install commands will fail if your system's time isn't correct.

     sudo apt install python3 python3-pip python3-venv
     python3 -m venv /home/harald/haralds-head-env